Wicker Manufacturer’s Labels

 By 1921, the name was shortened to Heywood-Wakefield Company and remained that way until the 1940s when the wicker furniture industry became obsolete and fell out of fashion with the buying public.

-So, armed with this little bit of information about manufacturer’s labels you should be able to determine the age of any Heywood-Wakefield antique wicker piece you run across!
+So, armed with this little bit of information about manufacturer’s labels you should be able to determine the age of just about any Heywood-Wakefield antique wicker piece you run across!

 About The Author